anishsethi96/Database-Final-2019/README.md

 ## Running

-From the a terminal (or command prompt) in the `sethia-josepr/` directory, you can run the application suite by running:
+Running the HW4-DBSchema-josepr_&_sethia.sql loads the CSV files to the postgres tables and creates the XML files as well From the a terminal (or command prompt) in the `sethia-josepr-final/` directory, you can run the application suite by running:

 ```
 python application.py